theHardess/Hello_There/README.md

-# Hello There, I am Francis, a TECH.
-Adept
+# Hello There, I am Francis, a skilled developer and tech adept...

-## Below is my skills in tech
+### Below is my skills in tech